princedevG/FirstProject_201b198/README.md

 # FirstProject_201b198
-This repo contains my first ever project on git
+This repo contains my first ever project on git.
+THis is the firrst time i'm using git.